 If you have pets, including iguanas, parrots, boa constrictors, or other nonhuman critters, please leave them at home.
 The Convention Center will not allow animals into the building, except for service animals.

 No smoking is allowed at any Convention event at any time and in any location.
-This policy includes the Exhibit Hall, the Convention-sponsored parties, and the Masquerade.
+No smoking at Comic-Con includes traditional cigarettes, pipes, cigars, plus E-cigarettes and any vaping product or device.
+This policy includes the Exhibit Hall, all the Programming Rooms, the Convention-sponsored parties, and the Masquerade.
 You are welcome to step outside to smoke in designated smoking areas only, but please be considerate of others when you do.
-This policy is in place not only for the comfort of attendees but also to comply with San Diego city ordinances prohibiting smoking at public events.
+This policy is in place not only for the comfort of attendees but also to comply with San Diego city ordinances prohibiting smoking at public events within 20 feet of any doorway, entrance, exit or operable window.
 Please comply with this policy; noncompliance may result in being ejected from the convention.

 By order of the fire marshal, strollers are not allowed in any of the programming rooms.
 Stroller parking is located in various areas in the Convention Center.
 Parking will be free of charge and provided on a first-come, first-serve basis.
 Please note: Comic-Con will not provide security or check-in/check-out for the strollers.